Getting Started with Predefined Dialogs in Blazor

 NOTE

-SfDialogProvider allows to open predefined dialogs based on SfDialogService settings from any where in application.
-You can add SfDialogProvider in MainLayout.razor or any page.
-But it should be added only once in the app.
-If you add in MainLayout.razor, you can open predefined dialogs from any where in application.
-If you add in particular page, you can open dialogs only within the page.
+SfDialogProvider opens predefined dialogs based on SfDialogService settings from anywhere in the application.
+Add SfDialogProvider in MainLayout.razor or in a specific page, but include it only once in the app.
+When added to MainLayout.razor, predefined dialogs can be opened from anywhere in the application.
+When added to a specific page, dialogs can be opened only within that page.

 • Now, add SfDialogProvider in the ~/_MainLayout.razor file.